Current main characters

 - The Cynic

-- Don't Split Us Up: Averted, he wants Tee to be fostered alone when he finds out the parents only want her and not him.
+- Don't Split Us Up: Subverted.
+Usually, he and Tee both want to be fostered together, but he once wanted Tee to be fostered alone when he finds out the parents only wanted her and not him.

 - Hair-Trigger Temper: He has known to have anger problems, although he learns to control it better as he grows older.